top of page

 8 Channel: Studio 1824C - expandable to 16 channels by adding an ADAT mic pre-amp like the Focusrite Scarlett OctoPre.

-If you have Thunderbolt 3 ports on your Mac, the newer Presonus Quantum Series interfaces reduce round trip latency to near zero ($600-$1,500).
-I really like the Presonus Quantum 2626 (8 channels, expandable to 24 with two ADAT preamps).
+If you have Thunderbolt 3 ports on your Mac, the newer Presonus Quantum Series interfaces reduce round trip latency to near zero ($600-$1,500), which makes a big difference in live monitoring.
+I really like my Presonus Quantum 2626 (8 channels, expandable to 24 with two ADAT preamps).

 M-Audio (also popular)